Endpoint Services, MECM, Managed Applications Overview

 Endpoint Services provides a number of managed applications that have been packaged and tested, and are available for consumption by the community.
 IT Pros may distribute and deploy these applications at will, or request that Endpoint Services manage their deployment.

-In order to provide flexibility for IT Pros and minimize disruption to deployments, new updates are packaged as unique, iterative applications, and to a persistent "(Application) - Latest" package that changes with each release.
-IT Pros can leverage either on a per-app basis, to best meet their needs.
+In order to provide flexibility for IT Pros and minimize disruption to deployments, new updates are packaged either as unique, iterative applications, or persistent "(Application) - Latest" package that changes with each release.
+Whenever possible, Endpoint Services strongly recommends the use of -Latest apps, as well as the latest version of major suites (Adobe, Ansys, Autodesk, Matlab, Solidworks, etc).
+This greatly simplifies audit-related responsibilities for your unit when older applications are retired.